-The Virginia Resources Authority has required the Commission to provide a loan loss reserve of one year's worth of debt service on the 2010 Septic Repair Revolving Loan Fund note payable.
-A restricted cash account in the amount of \$12,500 has been established.
+The Virginia Resources Authority has required the Commission to provide a loan loss reserve of one year's worth of debt service on the 2010 Septic Repair Revolving Loan Fund note payable and for the 2015 Living Shoreline Revolving Loan Fund.
+A restricted cash account in the amount of \$12,500 and \$16,667, respectively, has been established.